 Meal at Takeaway Joint like McDonalds

 What’s it Like to Live in Iceland Permanently?

 Once you arrive here, you need to register with Registers Iceland within 7 days.
 Visitors need residency permits to live and work.
 If you are a citizen of any country that does not belong to the European Union (EU), the European Economic Area (EEA), or the European Free Trade Association (EFTA), you must have a residence permit.
 That is, if you plan to stay here for more than 3 months.

 If you are a citizen of the EU/EEA, you do not need a special residence permit to stay, though you still need to register with Registers Iceland.
 However, if any of your family members is a third-country national, he/she must apply for a residence permit.
 They can do so at the Icelandic Directorate of Immigration.

 In Iceland, nothing works without your ID number, known as a Kennitala.
 It keeps a record of your jobs, social benefits, health insurance, taxes, and essentially anything important.
 You cannot open your bank account, rent a place, or start working without a Kennitala.

 If you plan to live and work in Iceland for more than six months, you need a legal domicile stating that you have a fixed residence (a house or an apartment) here.
 It cannot be a hotel or a guesthouse.
-To register your residence as your legal domicile, you must have your identity number (Kennitala) and a residence permit (again, the residence permit is only required for non-EEA members).
+To register your residence as your legal domicile, you must have your identity number (Kennitala) and a residence permit.
+Again, the residence permit is only required for non-EEA members.

 Is Iceland the best place to live in?
 Absolutely yes!
-With volcanic fields, blue glacier lagoons, and world-famous geothermal swimming pools in a chilly arctic backdrop, what else could you wish for?
-This stunning country is truly unique, and once you start living in Iceland, you will know exactly what I mean.
+There are so many things to do in Iceland!
+And island filled with volcanic fields, blue glacier lagoons, and world-famous geothermal swimming pools.
+What else could you wish for?
+This stunning country is truly unique, and once you start living in Iceland, you will know exactly what we mean.